16 Jul 6 Ways To Sneak In Greens

 Here are the top six ways to sneak those greens into the diet—trust me, your kids will be on board!

 - Make Cooking Fun: By involving the kids in the kitchen, you let them connect with the food and get excited to taste their yummy creations.
+You can try singing some fun songs about health.
 Get your kids an apron and let them assist you with washing the greens and seasoning the proteins.
 Yet, leave the cutting to the adults—better safe than sorry!

 - Play A Game: Kids love trivia.
 Get them revved up to try your kale lasagna by providing them with 20 fun facts about the major superfood.
 Or, play a matching game during meal prep.
 Each time the kids match a picture to a name, they get a gold star and the privilege of trying the green dish first!